rememberlenny/AcquinityWP/wp-content/plugins/bulletproof-security/readme.txt

 2. BulletProof Security - Security Status page
 3. BulletProof Security - System Info page
 4. BulletProof Security - Edit/Upload/Download page
+5. BulletProof Security - Login Security and Monitoring

 == Changelog ==

+= .48.5 =
+* Bug fix: Conditional wrap added to /includes/login-security.php
+* Enjoy!

+= .48.4 =
+* Login Security & Monitoring
+* Log All User Account Logins or Log Only User Account Lockouts
+* Logged DB Fields: User ID, Username, Display Name, Email, Role, Login Time, Lockout Expires, IP Address, Hostname, Request URI
+* Email Alerting Options: User Account is locked out, An Administrator Logs in, An Administrator Logs in and when a User Account is locked out, Any User logs in when a User Account is locked out, Do Not Send Email Alerts
+* Login Security Additional Options: Max Login Attempts, Automatic Lockout Time, Manual Lockout Time, Max DB Rows To Show, Turn On/Turn Off
+* Dynamic DB Form: Lock, Unlock, Delete
+* Enhanced Search: Allows you to search all of the Login Security database rows/Fields
+* Stand-alone Unlock Form bpsunlock.php: Unlock User Accounts without having to be logged into the WP Dashboard
+* Please click the Login Security Blue Read Me help button for full descriptions of all features and options.
+* Enjoy!

+= .48.3 =
+* jQuery Code changes for the new jQuery version in WordPress 3.6
+* Enjoy!

 = .48.2 =
 * Bug fix: Turn On/Off Error logging pattern match correction to include all possible scenarios